bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

             # Optionally, log or re-raise the error based on your needs
             raise

-        # Optional handling for "RAISE_WARNING" mode
+        # Optional handling for "RAISE_WARNING" or "SKIP" modes
         if output_path.exists():
             # this will only be true if the file existence mode
-            # is set to RAISE_WARNING
+            # is set to RAISE_WARNING OR SKIP
-            # as OVERWRITE will have already deleted the file
+            # - OVERWRITE will have already deleted the file
-            # optionally choose to handle this if you want to
+            # - upto developer to choose to handle this if set to SKIP
             pass

         # Step 2: Write the content to the resolved path